oleksandr-zhyhalo/remote-workflow-runner/README.md

-# Cross-Repo Workflow Trigger Action
+# Remote  Workflow Trigger Action

 This GitHub Action triggers a workflow in another repository, waits for it to complete, and reports back the status.
 It's useful for creating CI/CD pipelines that span multiple repositories.